wamp-proto/wamp-proto/rfc/text/basic/bp_sessions.md

         `------'          `------'

-A WAMP session starts its lifetime when the *Router* has sent a `WELCOME` message to the *Client*, and ends when the underlying transport closes or when the session is closed explicitly by either peer sending the `GOODBYE` message (see below).
+A WAMP session starts its lifetime when the Router has sent a `WELCOME` message to the Client, and ends when the underlying transport closes or when the session is closed explicitly by either peer sending the `GOODBYE` message (see below).

-It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the *Peer* must fail the session if that happens.
+It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the Peer must fail the session if that happens.

 #### Client: Role and Feature Announcement